sitewhere/sitewhere/sitewhere-documentation/src/site/sphinx/architecture.rst

 Web Application Container
 -------------------------
-SiteWhere is deployed as a *Web Appliction Archive (WAR)* file and is designed to run in a web container.
+SiteWhere is deployed as a Web Appliction Archive (WAR) file and is designed to run in a web container.
 The WAR file itself is not self-sufficient since most of the library dependencies are not packaged in the WAR.
 The process of building and deploying updated versions of the WAR is much faster without including the 50+ MB of library dependencies.
 As a result, you will need to use the packaged version of SiteWhere server, which is just a standard Tomcat 7 install with the extra libraries and some extra configuration files added.
-If you want to run SiteWhere in another application container, you will need to make sure the classpath contains all of the files in the **${sitewhere_home}/sitewhere** folder.
+If you want to run SiteWhere in another application container, you will need to make sure the classpath contains all of the files in the **sitewhere** folder.

 Datastores
 ----------
 When storing and retrieving data, SiteWhere never deals directly with a database.
-Instead, the system defines *Service Provider Interfaces (SPIs)* for the data operations it needs to operate and expects datastore implementations to comply with the required interfaces.
+Instead, the system defines Service Provider Interfaces (SPIs) for the data operations it needs to operate and expects datastore implementations to comply with the required interfaces.
 The two core interfaces that a datastore needs to implement are: